jeffdavidthompson/whats-his-deal/README.md

 ###Analysis of the Results
   ...

-###UML diagram is located in 'docs/20140814 UML Model.odg'
+*Note: UML diagram is located in 'docs/20140814 UML Model.odg'*

 ###Resources
 Color scheme inspired by [this](http://www.colourlovers.com/palette/2898062/Pinkie_Pie) palette.